Best TV series to watch on Netflix right now (July 2020)

 New Girl

-All seven seasons of this quirky sitcom starring Zooey Deschanel have recently arrived on Netflix UK.
+All seven seasons of this quirky sitcom starring Zooey Deschanel are now available on Netflix UK.
 The show follows Deschanel’s quirky school teacher Jess Day adjusting to life with three male room-mates in LA, documenting issues with their romantic relationships and their jobs, and their hopes and fears about the future.
 Guaranteed to make you laugh, New Girl combines dysfunctional yet loveable central characters, flights of fancy – which avoid becoming too self-consciously “kooky” like so many US comedies – and a whole bunch of brilliant one-liners, delivered with beautiful comic timing by a talented cast.

 RuPaul’s Drag Race